-Thankfully we have 10 other Literature Classes for you to choose from.
-Check our top choices below or see all classes for more options.
+Thankfully we have 1 other Literature Class for you to choose from.
+Check our top choice below or see all classes for more options.

 This class isn't on the schedule at the moment, but

 save it to your Wish List to find out when it comes back!

 If you're enrolled in an upcoming date, this simply means that date has now sold out.

 Join us for an evening of poetry, music, and art celebrating radical urban Indigenous resistance, resilience, and activism.
 Big Fun takes its name and shape from the title of a poem by Diane Burns (Anishinaabe/Chemehuevi), published in her 1981 chapbook, Riding the One-Eyed Ford (Contact II Publications).

 Connecting back and looking forward through the lens of Burns’ life and work as a poet and performer on what is now called The Lower East Side, this interdisciplinary evening will feature a series of performances by members of the Indigenous Kinship Collective as well as by other Indigenous folx who currently occupy and make their lives and work on the homelands of the Lenape, Lenapehoking.

 Curated by poet Nicole Wallace, this event accompanies our exhibition Urban Indian: Native New York Now.